The book is an impressive collection of unusual stories aimed at promoting a non-conventional way of approaching problems and solving them.

 What do King Solomon and David Lee Roth have in common?

 (Ans: Strong understanding of game theory).

 A pooling equilibrium is a situation where different types of people (say liar and honest guy) will act similarly, an incentive can cause them to respond differently and, therefore, leading to separating equilibrium.
 Rather than making job applications easier, employees can make them harder (just like colleges), which will make them easier to weed out candidates.
 Zappos implies a different way by offering 2000$ to any employee who wants to quit (and becomes ineligible for future employment).
 Since bad employees cost about $25, 000, so, Zappos saved a lot by doing that.
-Nigerian scam mails still use the name of Nigeria to weed out everyone who knows about these scams and only get responses from the most gullible ones.
+Nigerian scam emails still use the name of Nigeria to weed out everyone who knows about these scams and only get responses from the most gullible ones.
 By using the name of Nigeria and writing unrealistic sums of money, they create the incentive to separate the gullible from non-gullible ones.
-One way to stop them is to write an automated bot which replies to these mails and wastes scammers time.
-In Superfreakonomics, it was mentioned that suicide bombers in Britain don’t buy life insurance since monthly payments would be a waste of money, by publishing this openly, it caused potential terrorists to buy insurance from their banks (which is convenient way to an attempt to hide their tracks) except no one buys insurance from their banks (they buy from broker or insurer where it’s cheaper), revealing this in Superfreakonomics was a scheme to separate potential terrorists from normal people (who would by insurance).
+One way to stop them is to write an automated bot which replies to these emails and wastes scammers time.
+In Superfreakonomics, it was mentioned that suicide bombers in Britain don’t buy life insurance since monthly payments would be a waste of money, by publishing this openly, it caused potential terrorists to buy insurance from their banks (which is a convenient way to an attempt to hide their tracks) except no one buys insurance from their banks (they buy from broker or insurer where it’s cheaper), revealing this in Superfreakonomics was a scheme to separate potential terrorists from normal people (who would by insurance).

 How to persuade people who don’t want to be persuaded

 If possible, avoid that, it’s much harder than thinking about problems and solving them.

 - Understand its really hard (even harder if a person is more educated since s/he is more confident and dogmatic).